 - Demonstrate sufficient funds to cover expenses for at least one academic year.

 Deadlines: All required documents must be submitted by July 1 for the fall term and November 1 for the spring term.
 Financial aid is not available to international students.

 A student previously registered as a degree candidate who has failed to maintain continuous enrollment in the same graduate program for one calendar year or more must apply for readmission.
-A letter requesting file reactivation should be submitted to the Admissions Office.
+A letter requesting file reactivation should be submitted along with a new application form and a $40 non-refundable application fee to the Admissions Office.

 Students who have not taken classes for five years or longer must apply for admission under the current academic program.
 Under certain circumstances, students who leave the college may be required to repeat courses that have expired.
 Students in specific programs may be required to complete additional course work to meet degree, licensure, or certification requirements.
 The student’s transcript and program of study will be evaluated by the Dean.

 Trinity reserves the right to change, without prior notice, any policy or procedure, tuition or fee, curricular requirements, or any other information found on this web site or in its printed materials.